SimplGy/obsidian-emoji-magic/README.md

+This plugin lets you add emoji to your Obsidian notes quickly and easily.

 > Note: This is an [Obsidian](https://obsidian.md/)-compatible fork of the [Emoji Magic](https://github.com/SimplGy/emoji-magic) Chrome Extension I wrote.

-This plugin lets you add emoji to your notes quickly and easily.

 Screenshot: